Blog /Reviews

 When to use: The review contains discriminatory language or targets people based on protected characteristics.

 Evidence needed: Quote the specific hate speech.
-Identify which protected group is being targeted.
-This category typically gets fast action from Google.
+Identify which protected group is targeted.

 Reviews that share personal or confidential information about staff — phone numbers, addresses, or other private details.